About Me (Barbara Weibel)

 Snow Geese Pea Island

 Visitors overlook much of the Outer Banks, perhaps because there is so much to see.
-And although this post is primarily about the area’s undiscovered gems, I can’t resist including a few photos of the more well-known tourist attractions, such as the Bodie Island Lighthouse, here shown full view and close-up:
+And although this story is primarily about the area’s undiscovered gems, I can’t resist including a few photos of the more well-known tourist attractions, such as the Bodie Island Lighthouse, here shown full view and close-up:

 Bodie Island Lighthouse